vuejs/v2.vuejs.org/src/guide/comparison.md

 ## Riot

 Riot 2.0 provides a similar component-based development model (which is called a "tag" in Riot), with a minimal and beautifully designed API.
-I think Riot and Vue share a lot in design philosophies.
+Riot and Vue probably share a lot in design philosophies.
 However, despite being a bit heavier than Riot, Vue does offer some significant advantages:

 - True conditional rendering.
 Riot renders all if branches and simply shows/hides them.
 - A far more powerful router.
 Riot’s routing API is extremely minimal.
 - More mature tooling support.
-Vue provides official support for [Webpack](https://github.com/vuejs/vue-loader), [Browserify](https://github.com/vuejs/vueify), and [SystemJS](https://github.com/vuejs/systemjs-plugin-vue).
+Vue provides official support for [Webpack](https://github.com/vuejs/vue-loader), [Browserify](https://github.com/vuejs/vueify), and [SystemJS](https://github.com/vuejs/systemjs-plugin-vue), while Riot relies on community support for build system integration.
 - [Transition effect system](transitions.html).
 Riot has none.
 - Better performance.
 [Despite advertising](https://github.com/vuejs/vuejs.org/issues/346) use of a virtual DOM, Riot in fact uses dirty checking and thus suffers from the same performance issues as Angular 1.